Suicide usually results from the interaction of many factors, usually including depression.

 The effect of attempted suicide is similar.
 However, family members and friends have the opportunity to resolve their feelings by responding appropriately to the person's cry for help.

 Physician aid in dying refers to the assistance given by physicians to people who wish to end their lives.
 It is very controversial because it reverses the doctor's usual goal, which is to preserve life.
-Physician aid in dying is illegal in all states except Oregon, Washington, Montana, Vermont, and California.
+However, physician aid in dying is legal in 9 U.S. states (California, Colorado, Hawaii, Maine, Montana, New Jersey, Oregon, Vermont, and Washington) and the District of Columbia.
+Assisted suicide is also legal in Switzerland, Germany, and Canada.
 In the rest of the United States, doctors can provide treatment intended to minimize physical and emotional suffering, but they cannot intentionally hasten death.